-Network view node Description of devices contained in this network views node Manually Added Devices An automatic collection of all devices that have been manually added to the topology.
+Network view node Description of devices contained in this network views node Discovered ASMs An ASM agent running on a device corresponds to a commercial server or database product running on that device.
+These network views group devices within a network based on the commercial server or database products running on those devices.
+Global VLANs All the Virtual Local Area Networks (VLANs) in the network domain.
+HSRP Groups All the Hot Standby Routing Protocol (HSRP) groups in the network domain.
+IGMP Groups All the discovered Internet Group Membership Protocol groups.
+Manually Added Devices An automatic collection of all devices that have been manually added to the topology.
 If a device is not discovered, you can add it to the topology manually.
 All devices that were added manually appear in this view.
 Monitoring Views > Devices that have at least one interface event for HighDiscardRate Shows devices that have interfaces that have a high rate of discarded packets.
 Monitoring Views > Initial Ping Fail Events Shows devices that have failed ping polls.
 MPLS > MPLS Core Shows the Multiprotocol Label Switching Path (MPLS) core network.
 MPLS > MPLS VPNs The MPLS Virtual Private Networks (VPNs) within your network domain.
 MPLS TE MPLS Traffic Engineering (TE) tunnels within your network domain.
 Multicast Routing MDTs Shows any discovered Multicast Distribution Trees (MDTs).
 NAT Address Spaces Devices grouped by membership of Network Address Translation (NAT) address spaces.
 OSPF Routing Domains Devices grouped by membership of Open Shortest Path First (OSPF) areas and routing domains.
 PIM network Devices grouped by membership of Protocol Independent Multicast (PIM) networks.
 Subnets Devices grouped by membership of IPv4 and IPv6 subnets.
 Unassigned view All devices in a domain that are not currently assigned to a network view.
 The view is updated dynamically as devices are added and removed from views in the domain.
 VPLS > MPLS Core Shows Virtual Private Label Switching paths through the MPLS core.
 VPLS > VPLS VPNs Shows Virtual Private Label Switching Virtual Private Networks.
 VTP Domains Devices grouped by membership of VLAN Trunking Protocol (VTP) domains.